jeffskinnerbox/blog/content/ideas/retirement-planning.md

 # Side Hustle
 * [How To Turn A Side Hustle Into Your Dream Business](https://www.namecheap.com/blog/how-to-turn-a-side-hustle-into-your-dream-business/)

-# What Savings Do You Need to Retire
-The typical advice is to replace 70% to 90% of your annual pre-retirement income through savings and Social Security.

 * [Retirement Savings: Here’s How Much Cash Baby Boomers Need To Retire in the Next 5 Years](https://www.gobankingrates.com/retirement/planning/retirement-savings-heres-how-much-cash-baby-boomers-need-to-retire-in-the-next-5-years/?item=1232919amp/)
 * [Retirement Savings: Experts Say This Magic Number Is the Key — and It’s Not $1 Million](https://www.gobankingrates.com/retirement/planning/retirement-savings-experts-magic-number-key/)